In this article, we’ll break down:

 Actual Malice and Negligence

 Private figures can prevail with a claim after providing evidence that the defendant was negligent when they spoke or wrote the defamatory statement.
-Meaning, the bad actor didn’t bother to check to see if the statements they made were true or false before they made them (something a reasonable and prudent person would do before they made a statement that could harm another person).
+Meaning, that the bad actor didn’t bother to check to see if the statements they made were true or false before they made them (something a reasonable and prudent person would do before they made a statement that could harm another person).

 Public figures have to go further with their proof.
 They have to show that the defendant was more than negligent.
 Public figure plaintiffs have to prove that the defendant acted with “actual malice,” i.e., that they knew the statements were false or they made them with reckless disregard of their falsity.